CyberFlameGO/hCraft/README.md

    around 50,000 falling sand blocks (with 4 physics threads).
    Custom block mechanics can be easily added.
-*  Custom world generation - currently featuring an experimental world generator that supports 10 biomee, other generators include include "plains", "flatgrass", "flatplains" and "overhang" (amazing overhangs!) (more will be added in the future).
+*  Custom world generation - currently featuring an experimental world generator that supports 10 biomes, other generators include include "plains", "flatgrass", "flatplains" and "overhang" (amazing overhangs!) (more will be added in the future).
 *  Selections: Players can "select" areas using the implemented selections commands (/select), and then subsequently fill them with any block (or manipulate them in some way).
-*  Block tracking, players may do /whodid to check who modified certain blocks.
+*  Block tracking, players may use /whodid to check who modified certain blocks.
+*  An /undo command that lets the user undo block changes made by any player!
 *  Portals!
 (World to world portals are supported)
 *  World ownership\membership - Owners/members may be configured for every world.